aifeipeng/tizen-react/README.md

 ## Building and installing this project

 - Make sure that the `tizen` or `tizen.bat` CLI is available in your shell path.
 It is configurable by commands found [here](https://developer.tizen.org/ko/development/tizen-studio/web-tools/cli?langredirect=1)
-- Create a `config.xml` in the `tizen` folder.
+- This step should not be needed but if there is a problem this can be tried.
+Create a `config.xml` in the `tizen` folder.
 This can be done by creating a new Tizen project in Tizen Studio.
   - Create a new Tizen Project
   - Select "Template"
   - Select "TV"